amillerman/MasseyHacks2/README.md

 # Pull merge, push, and merge conflicts, what do they mean?

+#THIS IS AS FAR AS I'VE GOTTEN IN MY CHANGES SO FAR
+---

 Say you make a change to your local repository.
 Open up your favourite text editor (bonus points if it's Vim) and create a new text file in the repository.
 It can be anything you want, and you can put whatever you'd like in it.

 <p align="center"><img src="https://github.com/MasseyHacks/tutorials/blob/master/git-and-github/resources/github-wowow-2.gif" alt="wowowowowwowowowowowowow"/></p>